ChristopherMKoehler/cQuery/README.md

 ## cQuery

-cQuery is a functional clone of jQuery using Vanilla JavaScript DOM manipulation to achieve the vast functionality that made jQuery an industry standard.
+cQuery is a lightweight DOM manipulation library using Vanilla JavaScript DOM manipulation to achieve the vast functionality for controlling the elements of a webpage.

 ### Notable Functions